 A bump-fire stock (or bump stock) is an aftermarket product designed to make a semi-automatic rifle fire faster.
 It is used to replace the rifle’s stock — the part held against the shoulder — freeing it to slide back and forth rapidly and harness the recoil energy.

-Bump stocks came under scrutiny due to the 2017 mass shooting in Las Vegas as a dozen of the rifles used by the shooter were modified with bump stocks allowing the shooter to reportedly fire over 1,100 rounds in 11 minutes.
+Bump stocks came under scrutiny due to the 2017 mass shooting in Las Vegas as a dozen of the rifles used by the shooter were modified with bump stocks, allowing the shooter to reportedly fire more than 1,100 rounds in 11 minutes.
 However, bump-fire stocks have been available for many years in the U.S.

 The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community, and does not constitute legal advice.
 We make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.